Phoenix, EC2N 2AN

 - Mon-Wed: 7am-11pm; Thu-Fri: 7am-midnight; Sat-Sun: closed

-Metropolitan Pub Company (Greene King) pub in the City of London, in the Good Beer Guide.
+Metropolitan Pub Company (Greene King) pub in the City of London.

 It's large inside, and high-ceilinged, but the space is broken up somewhat with pillars and a multi-level floor.
 The bar stretches along one side of the room, with five handpumps, several keg taps, and an impressive display of spirits on three long shelves behind.
 A dais opposite gives a good view of most of the room, and a small stone-tiled nook in one corner offers a quieter space to sit as well as access to the lunchtime sunlight.

 Seating is provided by high tables and stools, padded banquettes, and normal chairs and tables.
 The decor is an odd mix, with varnished wood flooring underfoot and exposed ducting above, and the paintwork is a not entirely harmonious combination of light brown and dark grey.
 There's at least two flatscreens.

 Kake visited on a Wednesday lunchtime in September 2016.
 It was about half full when I arrived around 1:15pm, with plenty of lively conversations going on.
 No music was playing.
 A news channel was showing on the flatscreens with the sound off.

 There were five real ales on: Broad Street Brew (labelled as their "house ale"), Vale Brewery Moon, Wadworth Horizon, Aylesbury Brewhouse Co AU 79, and Greene King IPA.
 A half of lime and soda was £1.10.